didourebai/mycelium-framework/README.md

-# mycelium-framework
+# Mycelium Framework
-The Mycelium framework redefines digital transformation by using AI to simplify governance, modernize organizational structures, and reduce bureaucracy.
-It accelerates decision‑making, empowers teams, and strengthens transparency and traceability.
+The Mycelium framework offers an innovative vision of digital transformation, where artificial intelligence is used not only to automate but also to simplify governance and modernize organizational structures.
+By directly addressing issues of bureaucracy and slow decision‑making, this approach helps unlock the potential of teams while strengthening transparency and traceability.